CosmoCortney/MungPlex/README.md

 - `Secondary Value`: Range end for range-based seraches.
 - `Precision (%)`: Accuracy for floating point and color searches.
 Best is a value of 90 - 100%.
 - `Cached`: Check if you want previous search results to be held in RAM (not recommended).
 This may speed up your search but also increases memory usage.
 - `Values are hex`: Interprets input integral values as hexadecimal.
-Do not prepend *0x*.
+Do not prepend *0x* to the known value.
 Results of integrals and arrays are also affected.
 Arrays to be scanned for are not.
 - `Case Sensitive`: Whether strings to be searched for should be case sensitive (recommended).
-Case insensitive searches are slow.
+Case insensitive searches are slower but may deliver more results.
 - `Color Select`: Use this to select the target color value.
-- `Color Wheel`: Use color wheel instead of square.
+- `Color Wheel`: Use color picker wheel instead of square.
-- `Pick color from screen`: Allows you to pick any color of the screen by click.
+- `Pick color from screen`: Allows for picking any color off the screen by click.
 - `Search`: Performs a new search or new iteration.
 - `Reset`: Resets current search.